sudu87/Microbial-ecology-of-the-transplanted-human-lung/README.md

 * Part 3 - nested inside part 2- after applying appropriate filtering, the OTU table with taxonomy and metadata is exported as spreadsheet (.csv file).
 This was imported to the web application [Genocrunch](https://genocrunch.epfl.ch/home/doc) for performing the pneumotype discovery i.e. K-medoid based machine learning using Bray-Curtis diversity index.
 This generated Partition-around medoids (PAMs) and this information was added to the metadata file and re-imported to the R code.

+* Part 4 (**Das_et_al_2020_analysis_pipeline_3_DADA2**): R markdown with BALF community analysis using DADA2 pipeline for obtaining ASVs and carry over to phyloseq for further analysis similar to Part 2.
+Computed ASVs were compiled into pneumotypes similar to Part 3.

 ## Data availability

 We have deposited the raw data from all samples used in the study to Short Read Archive, NCBI under the BioProject **PRJNA632552** and BioSample accession **SAMN14911405**.